-The following table sets forth the risked contingent oil resources in the Hawler and Haute Mer A license areas.
+The following table sets forth the risked contingent oil resources in the Hawler license area.

-Risked Contingent Oil Resources(1) as at December 31, 2016
+Risked Contingent Oil Resources(1) as at December 31, 2017

-- (1) Contingent oil resources estimates are volumetric estimates prior to economic calculations. - (2) Heavy oil type means, in respect of OOIP and resources, oil with a density between 10°API and 22.3°API. - (3) These volumes are an arithmetic sum of multiple estimates of resources, which statistical principles indicate may be misleading as to volumes that may actually be recovered.
+(1) Contingent oil resources estimates are volumetric estimates prior to economic calculations.

+(2) Heavy oil type means, in respect of OOIP and resources, oil with a density between 10°API and 22.3°API.

+(3) These volumes are an arithmetic sum of multiple estimates of resources, which statistical principles indicate may be misleading as to volumes that may actually be recovered.
 Readers should give attention to the estimates of individual classes of resources and appreciate the differing probabilities of recovery associated with each class as explained under the heading "General Matters - Reserves and Resources Advisory".